ferstl/depgraph-maven-plugin/README.md

 ## Examples

-All examples are based on a [multi-module project](https://github.com/ferstl/depgraph-maven-plugin/tree/master/src/test/projects/depgraph-maven-plugin-test) with the following structure:
+All examples are based on a [multimodule project](https://github.com/ferstl/depgraph-maven-plugin/tree/master/src/test/projects/depgraph-maven-plugin-test) with the following structure:

     parent
     - module-1